 The Kennel Club is opposed to the use of dogs in animal experiments which are conducted for the primary benefit of humans, and has significant concerns over the use of dogs in regulatory toxicity testing.
-According to Home Office, 2,679 dogs were used in scientific procedures in 2019 in the UK.
-Some dogs were used in multiple scientific procedures, with a total of 4,227 procedures conducted on dogs in 2019.

 The Kennel Club's view

-Additionally, improved standards in reporting of animal experiments are required, along with greater transparency of the use of animals in experiments to avoid unnecessary duplication of experiments.
+However, more must be done to ensure that animals are not used in testing unnecessarily and to reduce the use of animals in scientific research altogether.
+As well as this, improved standards in reporting of animal experiments are required, along with greater transparency of the use of animals in experiments to avoid unnecessary duplication of experiments.

 The Kennel Club's recommendations

-- the Government commissioning an independent review of whether the benefits derived from using dogs in second-species toxicity tests justify their use, and whether more suitable alternatives are available
+- commissioning an independent review of whether the benefits derived from using dogs in second-specifies toxicity tests justify their use, and whether more suitable alternatives are available

 - increasing funding to develop alternatives to animal testing